radiac/django-powerwiki/README.rst

 * Create pages in Markdown, reStructuredText, plain text, or extend with a custom format
 * Syntax highlighting using CodeMirror
 * Flexible responsive layout
+* In-document navigation, full text search, assets support and more

 See `Upgrading <docs/upgrading.rst>`_ for changelog and upgrade instructions